2020 Mississippi elections

 Mississippi state elections in 2020 were held on Tuesday, November 3, 2020.
 Its primaries were held on March 10, 2020, with runoffs taking place on June 23.

-In addition to the U.S. presidential race, Mississippi voters elected the Class II U.S. Senator from Mississippi, all of Mississippi's seats to the House of Representatives, and 4 of 9 seats on the Mississippi Supreme Court.
+In addition to the U.S. presidential race, Mississippi voters elected the Class II U.S. senator from Mississippi, all of Mississippi's seats to the House of Representatives, and four of nine seats on the Mississippi Supreme Court.
 They also voted on three ballot measures.

 Federal offices

 President of the United States

-Mississippi has 6 electoral votes in the Electoral College.
+Mississippi has six electoral votes in the Electoral College.

 United States Class II Senate Seat

 United States House of Representatives

-There are 3 U.S. Representatives in Mississippi that will be up for election in addition to 1 open seat.
+Three U.S. Representatives in Mississippi were up for election, in addition to one open seat.

-State Judiciary
+State judiciary

-All four incumbents whose seats are up for reelection are running again.
+All four incumbents whose seats were up for reelection were running again.